WoltLab/docs.woltlab.com/pages/javascript/new-api/dialogs.md

   function Foo() {};
   Foo.prototype = {
     bar: function() {
-      // this will issue an ajax request with the parameter `value` set to `1` UiDialog.open(this);
+      // this will open the dialog constructed by _dialogSetup UiDialog.open(this);
     },